Moon Lovers: Scarlet Heart Ryeo: Critical response

 After the premiere, audience reviews were mixed, with the adaptation, the soundtrack, the photography, and Lee Joon-gi's acting being praised, while Byun Baek-hyun's performances received criticism.
-Lee Ji-eun's performance received mixed reviews: some critics believed the actress was doing a good job "seeing the nature of Moon Lovers, where the mood changes at every scene," while others believed that director Kim Kyu-tae's trademark close-ups revealed her lack of emotion.
+Lee Ji-eun's performance received mixed reviews: some critics believed the actress was doing a good job despite the frequent mood changes from one scene to the other, while others believed that director Kim Kyu-tae's trademark close-ups revealed her lack of emotion.

-While for Kim Yoo-jin of TenAsia the drama's brevity (20 episodes against the 35 of the Chinese version) and the rapid pace weren't sufficient to introduce each character, for MediaUs the first two episodes were interesting because they had made a good connection between characters through rapid development, suggesting however that, if Moon Lovers had focused on the power struggles of the early Goryeo Dynasty "instead of setting up the Goryeo version of Boys Over Flowers," it would have been possible to receive a positive response from male viewers interested in political dramas.

-According to Lee Woong of Yonhap News, the first part of the drama highlighted the love triangle of the main characters, while almost all conflicts stemmed from Queen Yoo's pathological love for Wang Yo and her evil acts to make him King, thus making the entire drama too fragile.
+While for Kim Yoo-jin of TenAsia the drama's brevity compared to the Chinese counterpart and the rapid pace weren't sufficient to introduce each character, for MediaUs the first two episodes established good connections between the characters through rapid development, suggesting however that, if Moon Lovers had focused on the power struggles of the early Goryeo Dynasty "instead of setting up the Goryeo version of Boys Over Flowers," it would have received a positive response from male viewers interested in political dramas.
+According to Lee Woong of Yonhap News, the first part of the drama, which highlighted the love triangle and had almost all conflicts stemming from Queen Yoo's pathological love for Wang Yo, made the entire series too fragile.
 There were also doubts about the plausibility of the developments, such as the historical knowledge of the female lead, and that Wang So's scar could be covered with makeup.

-After the airing of episodes 8 and 9, culture critic Ha Jae-keun said "Moon Lovers has lost viewers because of its characters and situations that are hard to relate to.
-The lack of empathy made viewers feel less involved and couldn't catch them.
-If the drama shows clear love lines and power struggles from the leading actors, we can expect a rebound in ratings."